Nick Williams

 President

 Nick Williams has been an active member of the Austin swing dance scene for several years.
 He’s thrilled with the fantastic collection of local jazz music and top-notch community his home town has to offer and wants to keep this core running strong for all to discover and be a part of.
-Nick has a background in music, sound, live events, and communication and is glad to have found a place in the community to do what he loves.
 He’s ready for another great year at the Austin Swing Syndicate — and as always, ready for some great swing dancing.

 Vice President